dr-diffie/NBA_AI/README.md

 ### Historical Data

-The default setup downloads only the current season.
-A database with seasons 2023-2024 through 2025-2026 is available from [GitHub Releases](https://github.com/NBA-Betting/NBA_AI/releases) as `NBA_AI_dev.sqlite`.
+The default setup downloads only the current season (2025-2026, 1,297 games).
+A development database with seasons 2023-2024 through 2025-2026 (4,094 games total) is available from [GitHub Releases](https://github.com/NBA-Betting/NBA_AI/releases) as `NBA_AI_dev.sqlite`.

 To use it, update your `.env`: